hiirm2017/mlit_noto_get_roadnetwork/README.md

 # mlit_note_get_roadnetwork

-Get emergency restored road section data (geojson) in Noto Earthquake from MLIT website.
+1. Get the emergency restored road section data (geojson) during the Noto earthquake from the MLIT website (https://www.mlit.go.jp/road/r6noto/index2.html).
+First download the ZIP file from the website, and then extract the emergency restored road section data (geojson).
+2. Plot the extract emergency restored road section data, as well as generate GIF file to visualize the history of road network restoration.